Delay-Xili/LDR/README.md

 ## Reproducing Results

-### Installation for mimicry
+### Installation for Reproducibility

-For the ease of reproducibility, we suggest you install `Miniconda` (or `Anaconda` if you prefer) before executing the following commands.
+For ease of reproducibility, we suggest you install `Miniconda` (or `Anaconda` if you prefer) before executing the following commands.

 ```bash
 git clone https://github.com/Delay-Xili/LDR